 The result of one case tells you nothing.
 But if you keep following jury verdicts and settlements, you see patterns emerge.
 Here are ten things I have learned from this process:

 - If I have never heard of you, that is a huge risk factor for a defense verdict.
 Let’s start with the usual caveats.
-Well known lawyers lose cases and guys working out of their houses can win big cases.
-It happens all of the time.
+Well-known lawyers lose cases and guys working out of their houses can win big cases.
+It happens all the time.
 No question.
 But if you look at reported settlements and verdicts, you see a monetary outcome of the case before you get down the names of the lawyers at the bottom.
-When I see a defense verdict or a small verdict in a case, I start betting it is going to a lawyer I don’t know.
+When I see a defense verdict or a small verdict in a case, I bet it is going to a lawyer I don’t know.
 It is amazing how often this comes to pass.
 Is it because the quality of the lawyer matters so much or is it because the best lawyers get the best cases?
 I’m sure it is a combination of both and I don’t know which factor matters more.
-But if you read 200 cases, you will be amazed at how well this stereotype holds true.
+But if you read 200 cases, it will amaze you at how well this stereotype holds true.

 - That first rule is compounded by 10 when looking at medical malpractice cases.
-If you are not regularly handling medical malpractice cases, it is extremely unlikely you are going to take a case to trial.
+If you are not regularly handling medical malpractice cases, it is extremely unlikely you will take a case to trial.
 Virtually, everyone who has won a medical malpractice case in the last few years is a malpractice lawyer that I’m familiar with.
 When it is someone that I have never heard of, I usually google to see who it is.
-Most of the time, I am surprised it is not someone I have heard of because he or she does have at least some track record of success.
+Most of the time, I am surprised it is not someone I have heard of because he or she has at least some track record of success.
 Usually, it isn’t their first rodeo.

 - Venue matters.
 We have lost malpractice cases.
 But I don’t think we have ever lost one where the jury did not wrestle with the claim because it was a close call.
 We have also never lost a malpractice lawsuit in Baltimore City or Prince George’s County, the two golden jurisdictions for Plaintiffs in Maryland.
 (By “golden”, I really mean fair.
 But it is all relative.)
 Had those three malpractice cases we have lost in the last 13 years been in Baltimore or P.G, I think we would have won those cases.
 When you look at these verdicts, you see the same trends.
 It may be the jurisdictional differences are even more extreme, because the insurance companies are quicker to settle close call cases in those jurisdictions.
 We recently settled back-to-back malpractice cases in Carroll County, and every fourth word at mediation in those cases was “Carroll”.

 - The type of injury matters.
 I just wrote a blog post about this last week.
-Type of injury is the single best predictor of settlement value of your claim.
+Type of injury is the single best predictor of your claim’s settlement value.

 - If GEICO is trying a severe injury case, it likely over a liability dispute or there is a stipulated verdict.
 GEICO is not letting a lot of serious injury cases go to trial where there is no serious question over liability.
-But if there is a real liability dispute (or there is no property damage which is an entirely different animal) GEICO is willing to roll the dice.
+But if there is a real liability dispute (or there is no property damage, which is an entirely different animal) GEICO will roll the dice.

 - No one is afraid to try an uninsured motorist case.
-We have a terrible first party bad faith law in Maryland.
-Our insurance commissioner has made clear that insurance companies refusing to fairly value cases is not bad faith under the agency’s interpretation of the law.
+We have a terrible first-party bad faith law in Maryland.
+Our insurance commissioner has clarified that insurance companies refusing to fairly value cases is not bad faith under the agency’s interpretation of the law.
 So the uninsured motorist carrier has real leverage, and they are not afraid to use it.